 As in the previous phase, the uneven distribution of light in the reactor may still have contributed to the low removal of P-PO4.

-Although previous studies have obtained good phosphate removal efficiency, not observed in this phase, the increase in pH, which favours CaCO3 formation, sequestrating Ca2+ and reducing Ca₃(PO₄)₂ precipitation, coupled with low temperature, low natural light may have contributed to the P-PO4 removal efficiency remaining low, although slightly better than that observed in phase 1.
+Although previous studies have obtained good phosphate removal efficiency, but not observed in this phase, the increase in pH, which favours CaCO3 formation, sequestrating Ca2+ and reducing Ca₃(PO₄)₂ precipitation, coupled with low temperature, low natural light may have contributed to the P-PO4 remaining low removal efficiency, although slightly better than that observed in phase 1.

 3.3 Phase 3: pre-settled wastewater and anaerobic rejected liquor feeding